 - 2.75.
 Licensed Distribution Network Operator (LDNO) charges are applied to LDNOs who operate Embedded Networks within our Distribution Services Area. - 2.76.
 The charge structure for LV and HV Designated Properties embedded in networks operated by LDNOs will mirror the structure of the 'All-the-way' charge and is dependent upon the voltage of connection of each embedded network to our Distribution System.
 The relevant charge structures are set out in Annex 4. - 2.77.
 Where a NHH metered MPAN has an invalid Settlement combination, the 'LDNO HV: Domestic Aggregated with Residual' fixed and unit charges will be applied as default until the invalid combination is corrected.
-Where there are multiple SSC/TPR combinations for Non-Migrated MPANs, the default 'LDNO HV: Domestic Aggregated with Residual' fixed and unit charges will be applied for each invalid SSC/TPR combination.
+Where there are multiple SSC/TPR combinations, the default 'LDNO HV: Domestic Aggregated with Residual' fixed and unit charges will be applied for each invalid SSC/TPR combination. - 2.78.
+The charge structure for Designated EHV Properties embedded in networks operated by LDNOs will be calculated individually using the EDCM.
+The relevant charge structures are set out in Annex 2.